Ninth Circuit Won’t Let SF Police Officers Off in Killing

 “A warning may well have been feasible in light of the slow pace at which Bui was moving,” the panel wrote.

-However, the judges found Ortiz and Wilson entitled to immunity Fourteenth Amendment familial interference claim, because there is not enough evidence to prove that they acted with conscious or reckless disregard by shooting Bui.
+However, the judges found that Ortiz and Wilson are entitled to immunity on the Fourteenth Amendment familial interference claim, because there is not enough evidence to prove that they acted with conscious or reckless disregard by shooting Bui.

 Schwartz said he was not concerned about that aspect of the ruling.